The Rage (1997 film): Plot

 Interviewing Dacy's former comrade Lucas McDermott at the Salt Lake Veterans Affairs Medical Center, Travis and McCord learn Dacy and his militia were previously part of the Phoenix Program, a CIA assassination squad during the Vietnam War.
-Dacy was emasculated by a Viet Cong prostitute that he viciously murdered, which was revealed in an exposé that prompted the CIA and Veterans Affairs to imprison and drug the Phoenix operatives to treat their psychotic behavior; Dacy and his men promptly declared war against women and defense officials.
-A militiaman assassinates Lucas, who reveals their hideout in Cougar Canyon Wilderness before dying.
-There, the task force finds Dacy's taped manifesto in which he claims he will flee to Canada, before the hideout explodes.
+Dacy was emasculated by a Viet Cong prostitute that he later murdered.
+The crime was revealed in an exposé that prompted the CIA and Veterans Affairs to imprison and treat the Phoenix operatives' psychotic behavior.
+Dacy and his men subsequently declared war against women and defense officials.

+A dying Lucas reveals their hideout in Cougar Canyon Wilderness to the militiaman assassin who mortally wounder him.
+The task force finds Dacy's taped manifesto in which he claims he will flee to Canada, before the hideout explodes.
 Travis and McCord deduce their escape to Canada is a feint but are detained by Taggart, before McCord steals his gun and knocks him unconscious.
 After escaping Taggart's custody, Travis, McCord, and Dobson learn Dacy's militia plans to attack the Bountiful Society, a remote retreat, as they host a Vietnam War reconciliation ceremony with the former Secretary of State, Secretary of Defense, and North Vietnamese Minister of Defence in attendance.
 As Dobson assembles a SWAT team to fight the militia, Travis reneges on a promise to be "shoulder-to-shoulder" with McCord and detains her, fearing Dacy will target her if she joins the raid, but she coaxes a civilian into freeing her after Travis and Dobson leave.

-That night, the militia attacks the Bountiful Society, but Travis, Dobson, and the SWAT team intervene and kill the militiamen before they can massacre the attendees, while McCord arrives and runs over Joe but is knocked out in a crash.
+That night, the militia attacks the Bountiful Society, but Travis, Dobson, and the SWAT team intervene and kill the militiamen before they can massacre the attendees.
+McCord runs over Joe and is knocked out in a crash.
 Dacy and Cyndi abduct McCord and flee on a boat with Travis in pursuit.
-Travis rams his boat into Dacy's and they fight, with McCord drowning Cyndi while Travis blows up Dacy.
-Travis and McCord swim ashore and are met by Taggart, who holds them at gunpoint and reveals he seeks revenge against Travis for the incident at Highland Gorge, which prevented his promotion to FBI director, but Dobson arrives and shoots him before he can execute McCord.
+Travis rams his boat into Dacy's and in the ensuing fight, McCord drowns Cyndi and Travis blows up Dacy.
+Travis and McCord swim ashore and are held at gunpoint by Taggart who is seeking revenge against Travis for the incident at Highland Gorge which prevented his promotion.
+Dobson shoots Travis before he can execute McCord.
 Travis and McCord walk to the police lines and kiss.
 Intertitles reveal Travis and McCord were cleared of wrongdoing, married, and are now instructors at the FBI Academy, where "John Taggart and Art Dacy are now two-day courses in their curriculum".